mrkan/techLeadDiary/grade2.md

 >*"Why am I not the best version of me now?
 Why is it a tomorrow state?"*

+// Agenda : More often it's about the many small systemic things than just the what or why.
+Addressing those small things automatically propels us towards our why and whats.
+What are those systemic things?//

 We humans are a paradox when it comes to becoming our better selves.